xmess7/Daily_Open_Strategy/myPropPreset/Readme.md

 LOTS/BALANCE

-The PRESET has this set to 0.01/500
+The PRESET has this default: 0.01/700

+I typically use 0.01/500 for regular accounts.

-I recommend that for the days that news happens to use 0.01/1000 or turn off EA.
+I recommend that for the RED news days to use 0.01/1000 or turn off EA.

+If you use anything higher then the DD will increase.
+So far using thise lotsize settings ahve proven to be the most robust for when considering DD.

 # FINAL THOUGHTS
 The DOS EA should work on the prop firms I mentioned.
 However we have seen rare cases where the DOS EA simple does not work.
 In that case the user was working with a different brokers on which the EA was not tested.